Sentencing factors

 Personal circumstances

-The judge can consider the personal details of an offender’s life when deciding a sentence.
+In addition, when deciding a sentence, the judge can also consider the personal details of an offender’s life when deciding a sentence.
 These details can include:

 - home background - such as whether they care for children